-It was also around 1929, the medias throughout the world reported and introduced Tang suit widely.
-People around the world started regarding Tang suit as one of the most typical traditional Chinese clothing.
+It was also around 1929, the media throughout the world reported and introduced the Tang suit widely.
+People around the world started regarding the Tang suit as one of the most typical traditional Chinese clothing.

-Recent years, with variety of styles and production techniques, Tang suit is getting more and more popular not only in China but globally.
+In recent years, with a variety of styles and production techniques, Tang suit is getting more and more popular not only in China but globally.

 Tang suit has appeared in many international events.
-On the Asia Pacific Economic Cooperation (APEC) in 2001, all national leaders wore tang suit in royal blue, scarlet, and embroidered with round pattern of peonies- China’s national flower.
-Furthermore, Tang suit could also be seen on the 2008 Olympic Games and the some of the meetings of World Trade Organization.
+On the Asia Pacific Economic Cooperation (APEC) in 2001, all national leaders wore tang suit in royal blue, scarlet, and embroidered with a round pattern of peonies- China’s national flower.
+Furthermore, the Tang suit could also be seen on the 2008 Olympic Games and some of the meetings of the World Trade Organization.

 The modern Chinese tunic suit is a style of male attire originally known in China as the Zhongshan suit (after Sun Yet-Sen, also called Sun Zhongshan), and later as the Mao suit (after Mao Zedong).

-Sun Yat-sen introduced the style shortly after the founding of the Republic of Chinaas a form of national dress although with distinctly political and later governmental implication.
+Sun Yat-sen introduced the style shortly after the founding of the Republic of China as a form of national dress although with distinctly political and later governmental implications.
 He based the suit on the Japanese Cadet uniform.

 The suit was also known to have cultural implications in which the four pockets represented the Four Virtues of the Chinese culture: Propriety, Justice, Honesty, and Shame, and the five buttons represented China’s five branches of government.